 If I’m At Fault, Am I Still Able To Receive Compensation?

-Pedestrian injuries in the aftermath have an accident with the vehicle can be severe.
+Pedestrian injuries in the aftermath have an accident with a vehicle can be severe.
 When a vehicle driver is at fault, the pedestrian should be able to recover compensation through an insurance settlement or a personal injury lawsuit.
-However, there may be times when a pedestrian is also at fault for an accident.
+However, there may be times when a pedestrian is also at fault for an accident, just ask our Philadelphia accident attorneys.

 There are certainly times when it is clearly a vehicle driver’s fault in a pedestrian accident.
 For example, if a driver fails to stop at a marked pedestrian crosswalk and strikes a driver, they will likely be found to be at fault.
 However, pedestrians are also expected to exercise a reasonable level of care given the circumstances of the roadway.
 Pedestrians cannot simply run out into the road at unmarked areas and expect to be blameless in the event they are struck by a vehicle.
 If a pedestrian fails to exercise reasonable care, and their failure causes an accident, the pedestrian could be fully or partially at fault.